core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}

-The new Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
+The new parameter Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
 The endpoint MUST achieve proof-of-possession of the corresponding private key.
 Further details on the provisioning of the Group Manager's authentication credential to the group members are out of the scope of this document.

 ### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

-The new Group Encryption Algorithm identifies the algorithm to use for encryption, when messages are protected using the group mode (see {{mess-processing}}).
+The new parameter Group Encryption Algorithm identifies the algorithm to use for encryption and decryption, when messages are protected in group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

-The new Signature Algorithm identifies the digital signature algorithm used to compute a countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected using the group mode (see {{mess-processing}}).
+The new Signature Algorithm identifies the digital signature algorithm used for computing and verifying the countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected in group mode (see {{mess-processing}}).

 ### Signature Encryption Key ## {#ssec-common-context-group-enc-key}

-The new Signature Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a countersignature, when a message is protected with the group mode (see {{mess-processing}}).
+The new parameter Signature Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a countersignature, when a message is protected in group mode (see {{mess-processing}}).

 The Signature Encryption Key is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.